-Standard Metagame Challenge is a limited-time competitive event held over this weekend, where players test their mettle for one of the biggest reward payouts on MTG Arena.
-It has now been just over a week since the release of Ikoria: Lair of Behemoths, which has reinvigorated the Standard format with the addition of more than 250 new cards.
-In this guide, we’ll give you a overview of the current metagame, sample decklists you can try and approaches for how you can tackle it, as well as the details and expected value (EV) of this event, all updated for Ikoria: Lair of Behemoths Standard.
-Also remember, you can go straight to our entire Standard deck collection here and have your pick.
+The Standard Metagame Challenge is a limited-time competitive event held over this weekend, where players test their mettle for one of the biggest (and riskiest) reward payouts on MTG Arena.
+It has now been just over a week since the release of Dominaria United, and in this guide we’ll give you a overview of the current metagame, sample decklists before the event starts and proven ones with 7 wins as soon as they are shared.
+Updated for the September 2022 Dominaria United event.

-- Ends After: 7 wins or 1 losses (whichever comes first)
+- Ends After: 7 wins or 1 loss (whichever comes first – single elimination)